Kevin0M16/NMSCoordinates/README.md

 	7. Right click a location in the top listbox on the Coordinate Share tab to create a one record locbackup file to share with others.
 	8. Right click the lower listbox to delete unwanted locbackup files.
 	9. Use the Coordinate Calculator by clicking the Coordinate Calculator button and entering (1) coordinate at a time in the textboxes and clicking the button below it.
 View all converted coordinates at the bottom.
+	10. Enable Travel Mode to start tracking your Terminus locations before traveling through a terminus.
+See video above.

 ## Built With